genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 For example, when a DATA_LOGON is received with MAX_ROWS set to 500, and REVERSE set to false:

-- **If no real-time updates occur on the server**  the initial DATA_LOGON receives all 500 rows in reverse order.
+- **If no real-time updates occur on the server** the initial DATA_LOGON returns all 500 rows in reverse order.
 If the front end makes another request for MAX_ROWS, it receives another 500 rows in reverse order.
-From here, the client can make further MORE_ROWS requests until the MAX_VIEW setting is reached.
+From here, the front end can make further MORE_ROWS requests until the MAX_VIEW setting is reached.

 - **If real-time updates occur on the server** these are sent to the front end regardless of order, and they will count towards the MAX_VIEW.